daydayupzzl/daydayupzzl.github.io/_pages/about.md

 I also lead a team that developed a **cloud-based intelligent AI drug screening platform** and achieved excellent results in multiple algorithm competitions.
 My technical skills include proficiency in programming languages such as Python, Java, and C/C++, as well as expertise in scientific computing and cheminformatics tools.
 I am experienced with the PyTorch deep learning framework, which I use to develop advanced AI models for drug discovery.

-As I look towards the future, I am passionate about pursuing a **Ph.D.** starting in the Fall of 2025, with a focus on **AI for Medicine** and **AI for Drug Discovery**.
+I am passionate about pursuing a **Ph.D.** starting in the Fall of 2025, with a focus on **AI for Medicine**.
 I am eager to collaborate with experts and contribute to groundbreaking research in these fields.
-Please feel free to contact me at daydayupzzl@163.com.
+Please feel free to contact me.

 # News
 - **Dec 2024:** 🎉 Our work about Drug Combination side effect prediction has been accepted by **Journal of Chemical Information and Modeling** (5.6/Q1)